 Noxious weeds are plants that are not native to the county.
 Most have come from Europe or Asia either accidentally or as ornamentals that have escaped.
 These plants have an advantage because the insects, diseases, and animals that would normally control them are not found here.
 Because these plants have developed specialized mechanisms to survive, they are able to spread at an alarming rate.

-Due to COVID-19, the Community Planning & Permitting Department is conducting business and providing services virtually.
-Our physical office in Boulder is currently CLOSED to the public.
+Due to COVID-19, the Community Planning & Permitting Department is providing most services virtually.
+Our physical office in Boulder is currently closed, but staff is available for virtual appointments.
+Schedule an appointment.

 Identification of Noxious Weeds